AnshBikram/autocomplete/README.md

 {
     data: [],
     //Data those are to be displayed in the dropdown list.
-    //Data has to be passed as a array.
+    //Data has to be passed as an array.
     height: '',
     //e.g '100px'
     //Height of the dropdown.
 Default will make th height so as to contain all